aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 ![image](https://user-images.githubusercontent.com/112586829/202986524-a61b3070-9bcf-43d1-8cb3-16a1a02e6d2d.png) ![image](https://user-images.githubusercontent.com/112586829/202986552-23bfc29a-edd9-4c52-a36f-bf85246d1e2b.png) ![image](https://user-images.githubusercontent.com/112586829/202986563-1582eb1d-8533-4da3-abaf-516f6152a2a5.png) ![image](https://user-images.githubusercontent.com/112586829/202986577-d1ed3a15-3345-41b9-9e6b-8c73533d42d7.png) ![image](https://user-images.githubusercontent.com/112586829/202986603-9001522d-21e3-42c7-88a1-7702e234dcc0.png) ![image](https://user-images.githubusercontent.com/112586829/202986620-a6c5fab0-1f94-43db-9f7b-8d5ea023b107.png)

 In these charts, we can see the correlation of each variable for each class.
 An interesting observation from this plot is that flying units have a much lower correlation between their health points and strength.
 One other point that is interesting is the lack of significance in the relationship betwewen stats, as there are many relationships in these charts that do not have a strong correlation.
 While these charts may seem a bit more cluttered, they make a great reference when I am designing a unit of a certain class and need a quick refresher on these correlations.

+A great article for explaining correlation matrix can be found [here](https://corporatefinanceinstitute.com/resources/excel/correlation-matrix/#:~:text=A%20correlation%20matrix%20is%20simply,patterns%20in%20the%20given%20data.)

 # Summing up the Findings